Main: Home | Pictures | Resume | Linux How-to Guides | Dream Blog | chat

 Gathering Tools

-For this project, you will need a Linux Live CD that has dd, fdisk, parted/qtparted, and ntfsresize (for NTFS partitions).
+For this project, you will need a Linux Live CD that has dd, fdisk, parted/qtparted, and ntfsresize.

 Physical Installation